Kramer vs. Kramer

 Is it any good?

-With extraordinary performances from Hoffman and Streep (both of whom won their first Academy Awards for the film) and probably one of the finest child performances ever from Justin Henry, this film is a stellar example of collaborative filmmaking.
+This film is a stellar example of collaborative filmmaking.
+For starters, it boasts extraordinary performances from Hoffman and Streep (both of whom won their first Academy Awards for the film) and probably one of the finest child performances ever from Justin Henry.
 In the artful, sensitive hands of Robert Benton (winner of the Academy Award for Best Director) and with the clear commitment of the performers, this movie maintains a constant focus on truth-telling and the in-depth examination of separation at a time during which divorce was becoming a primary force in the American landscape.
 It's true that the people portrayed are decidedly middle and upper middle class, but the humanity and honesty are universal.
 Older kids and teens may be inspired to talk with their families about this sensitive subject matter, and kids and parents who've been through divorce will find much that is relatable.

 Families can talk about...